opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 You can still check out with corporate billing in the e-commerce store.
 However, after checkout, the order will be sent to you first via DWP Mobile.
 You have to send the order to your approving officer manually.

 ### I noticed that the cost centre and approving officer are pre-filled.
 Are those the right values?
 The cost centre and approving officer fields are pre-filled based on the approval information we have.
-We recommend you to double check the values.
+We recommend you to double check the values with your agency/finance representative.

 ### What is the difference between auto-routing and manual routing?
 The routing options affect the post-checkout process of your order.